deandevl/NodeHttpServer/README.md

 - Start the server as outlined above.
 - Select one of the 7 requests and click the <u>Send</u> button.
 Postman will display the server's response.

  Udemy's excellent course [Node.js, Express, MongoDB & More: The Complete Bootcamp 2021](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) taught by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) is used in the advanced test where file I/O is used in the backend instead of a MongoDB database.
-This server incorporates the MongoDB database using [mongoose](https://mongoosejs.com/) and gets closer to the course with tours and users and is available [here](https://github.com/deandevl/node_http_server_mongodb).